jlongway-web/Bank-Customer-Risk-Churn-Modeling/README.md

 3. Strategic Recommendations
 Targeted Re-engagement: Focus on Inactive Members in Germany (Country_Germany has a +0.17 correlation with churn).

 Insight: Salary acts as a "modifier" rather than a direct driver.
 It doesn't cause churn on its own, but it refines the risk profile when combined with other factors like balance or products_number.
+This point is illustrated by its high branching value in the random forest model.

 Model Architecture: Random Forest Classifier